 Whenever we eat a stew, we like to have some sort of starch to soak up the gravy at the bottom of our bowl.
 I usually will make a recipe for Homemade Soft White Bread or Homemade Sweet Dinner Rolls to serve with this stew!

 The convenience of the slow cooker makes dinner time smooth going.
 Coming home to a hot meal with no mess is pretty darn satisfying!
-Some of our favorite recipes are Slow Cooker BBQ Beef Brisket, Slow Cooker Beef and Veggie Sliders, and Slow Cooker Baby Back Ribs!
+Below are some of our favorite slow cooker recipes:

 Crockpot Venison Stew